Presidency of Benjamin Harrison: Election of 1888

 Harrison's opponent in the general election was incumbent President Grover Cleveland.
 Harrison reprised the traditional front-porch campaign, which had been abandoned by Blaine in 1884.
-He received visiting delegations to Indianapolis and made ninety plus pronouncements from his home town; Cleveland made only one public campaign appearance.
+He received visiting delegations to Indianapolis and made more than ninety pronouncements from his home town; Cleveland made only one public campaign appearance.
 The Republicans campaigned in favor of protective tariffs, turning out protectionist voters in the important industrial states of the North.
 The election focused on the swing states of New York, New Jersey, Connecticut, and Harrison's home state of Indiana.
 Harrison and Cleveland split these four states, with Harrison winning in New York and Indiana.
 Voter turnout was 79.3%, reflecting a large interest in the campaign; nearly eleven million votes were cast.
 Although he received approximately 90,000 fewer popular votes than Cleveland, Harrison won the electoral vote 233 to 168.
 This was the third U.S. presidential election in which the winner lost the popular vote.

 Although Harrison had made no political bargains, his supporters had given many pledges upon his behalf.
 When Boss Matthew Quay of Pennsylvania heard that Harrison ascribed his narrow victory to Providence, Quay exclaimed that Harrison would never know "how close a number of men were compelled to approach...the penitentiary to make him president."
 In the concurrent congressional elections, the Republicans increased their membership in the House of Representatives by nineteen seats, winning control of the chamber.
 The party also retained control of the Senate, giving one party unified control of Congress and the presidency for the first time since the 1874 elections.
 The Republican sweep allowed Harrison to pursue an ambitious legislative agenda in the resulting 51st Congress.